Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Related Work

 Case-based explanations for medical models, introduced by Caruana et al., suggested using a method based on k-nearest neighbor (k-NN) distance in multidimensional feature space as effective in identifying like cases from training as explanations for new samples \cite{Caruana1999CasebasedEO}.
 Cases from training should produce results similar to new samples if they are alike.
-The case-based method suggested that leveraging training data is more difficult for complex models such as NN as the training set is discarded.
+The case-based method suggested that using training data is more difficult for complex models such as NN as the training set is discarded.
 In the case of NNs, the activation of $n$ hidden neurons is translated into points in an $n$-dimensional space, and a k-NN algorithm can be applied to find similar activation patterns.
 While this may suggest similarity to the NN's activation and behavior between like cases, the method does little to explain what is happening in the NN.

-Outstanding work on LIME explains individual samples by perturbing the sample to retrieve local elements and present them to an explainable model\cite{ribeiro2016should}.
-LIME trains a local linear model by systematically perturbing feature values around the instance being explained and observing how predictions change.
-For tabular data, LIME perturbs each feature independently by sampling from the training distribution, generating thousands of perturbed samples to approximate the local decision boundary.
+Prior work on LIME explains individual samples by perturbing the sample locally and fitting an explainable surrogate~\cite{ribeiro2016should}.
+For tabular data, each feature is independently perturbed by sampling from the training distribution, and the resulting feature-importance weights quantify each feature's contribution to the local decision.

-For example, when explaining a hardware trojan prediction for a gate with features $\{\text{LGFi}=15, \text{FFi}=8, \text{FFo}=6, \text{PI}=12, \text{PO}=4\}$, LIME might perturb LGFi to 12, causing the trojan probability to drop from 0.89 to 0.34, indicating that high logical fanin complexity (LGFi) is the primary driver of the trojan prediction for this gate.
-The resulting feature importance weights quantify each feature's contribution to the local decision.
-Besides explaining individual samples, LIME can assess overall trust in a model by evaluating explanation consistency across multiple samples.

 SHAP also provides quantitative explanations for predictions by assigning each feature an importance value based on game-theoretic Shapley values\cite{lundberg2017unified}.
-SHAP computes the contribution of each feature by considering all possible feature coalitions, measuring how much each feature changes the prediction when added to different subsets of other features.
-The resulting SHAP values sum to the difference between the model's prediction and the baseline (average) prediction, providing a complete additive explanation.
+SHAP values sum to the difference between the model's prediction and the baseline (average) prediction, providing a complete additive explanation with formal local-accuracy and consistency guarantees that LIME's local linear approximation does not satisfy.
+Section~\ref{results} reports SHAP values on actual test gates.